ivanvaladares/Node-Suggestive-Search/README.md

 * <a href="#searching-for-items">Searching for items</a>

 ### Loading a database
-It uses an in-memory datastore to build a dictionary composed by itens that needs to be searched.
+It uses an in-memory database to build a dictionary composed by itens and words that need to be searched.

 Here is an example of a JSON to be imported (Itens.json):
 ```javascript